-Applies layout and design considerations to plan and present an interactive project, digital products and/or solutions.
+Applies layout and design considerations appropriate to an application successfully to create digital products and/or solutions.

-Uses application(s) and range of appropriate features, to create and/or modify digital products and/or solutions.
+Selects and uses application(s) and a range of appropriate features to consistently create and/or modify original digital products and/or solutions.

-Applies and identifies the use of time management techniques to create a digital products and/or solutions to meet client requirements or a design brief.
+Applies and describes the use of project management techniques consistently, efficiently and effectively, creating digital products and/or solutions to meet client requirements and/or a design brief.

-Applies a design process/plan and/or techniques, creating and evaluating digital products and/or solutions considering client requirements and/or a design brief.
+Applies a design process/plan and/or appropriate techniques, to successfully create and evaluate digital products and/or solutions to meet client requirements and/or a design brief.